Home > 1990 - 1999 > The Magic Bubble

 Trailer

 The Magic Bubble (also released as Unbecoming Age) is a low-buget, apparently straight-to-video release.
-The DVD cover above promotes George Clooney's role, although his is a relatively small part, and he, unlike the DVD cover picture above, appears with a long shaggy hairstyle in the film.
+The DVD cover above promotes George Clooney's role, although his is a relatively small part, and he, unlike the DVD cover, appears with a long shaggy hairstyle in the film.